Particular/docs.particular.net/architecture/data-distribution.md

 With publish/subscribe, a message is routed to a _logical_ endpoint, and it makes no difference which physical endpoint instance ends up processing it.

 A data distribution operation is a _broadcast_ operation, which is logically different to a _publish_ operation.
 While several publish operations can be subverted to act like a broadcast operation, it is not recommended.
 Publish/subscribe is a poor fit for data distribution.
-For these reasons, data distribution is not supported by NServiceBus.

 ## Recommendations